 Editor's message: The right not to be unfairly dismissed provides a reasonably high degree of protection for employees, with employers needing both to have a fair reason to dismiss - such as redundancy or the employee's misconduct or lack of capability - and to follow a fair procedure.
 They must also act reasonably in treating the reason as sufficient reason to dismiss.

 Following changes to the law in the last decade, the concept of a compulsory retirement age is now limited to the rare circumstances in which this can be justified.
 Most employees are therefore free to "retire" at any age they choose, simply by giving the required notice of resignation.

 Depending on the circumstances in which an individual's employment comes to an end, there will be practicalities for your organisation to consider, including the return of company property, calculating final payments and the option of paying in lieu of notice.
 In some circumstances - most commonly where the employee has given notice of resignation to work for a competitor - a period of garden leave may be a possibility.

-Zuraida Curtis, employment law editor
+Zuraida Curtis, senior legal editor, employment law and compliance

 HR and legal information and guidance relating to the end of employment.

 Access our main resources on end of employment according to the type of information you need.